EmilRamsvik/Digital-Garden/docs/Food/Recipes/Biryani.md

 - I like to add some of the biryani spice to the rice while it cooks in the water.
 - I will repeat ad nauseum: wash the rice.
 - Don't make it complicated; it is meant as a dish that should be easy to make.
 It is perfectly okay to make it with spice mix.
+- Spice mix is good, spice paste is not good in my experience.
+- Tried to experiment with coconut oil